hemantkiri/Covid19/README.md

 https://www.kaggle.com/datasets/imdevskp/corona-virus-report?resource=download
 https://www.worldmeters.info/

-## Questions the team hopes to answer with the data:
+## Here are some questions to get an answers with this data:

 * What is the population of each country?
 * How many people died in each country daily?